flljy940/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
+* This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).

+* Most of the images in the UI are taken from [FLATICON](https://www.flaticon.com/), a comprehensive collection of free vector icons.

 --------------------------------------------------------------------------------------------------------------------